Donald Maclean (spy)

-Donald Duart Maclean (/məˈkleɪn/; 25 May 1913 – 6 March 1983) was a British diplomat who conveyed government secrets to the Soviet Union.
+Donald Duart Maclean (/məˈkleɪn/; 25 May 1913 – 6 March 1983) was a British diplomat and Soviet double agent who participated in the Cambridge Five spy ring.
+After being recruited by a Soviet agent as an undergraduate student, Maclean entered the civil service.
+In 1938, he was appointed as Third Secretary at the British embassy in Paris.
+He served in London and Washington, D.C., achieving promotion to First Secretary.
+He was subsequently posted to Egypt, and then was appointed head of the American Department in the Foreign Office.

-As an undergraduate, Maclean openly proclaimed his left-wing views, and was recruited into the Soviet intelligence service, then known as the NKVD.
-He entered the Civil Service and in 1938, he was made Third Secretary at the Paris embassy.
-He then served in London and was sent to Washington, D.C. from 1944 to 1948, achieving promotion to First Secretary.
-He was posted to Egypt and then was appointed head of the American Department in the Foreign Office.
-The Soviets helped Maclean to defect to Moscow in 1951.
-In Moscow, Maclean worked as a specialist on British policy and relations between the Soviet Union and NATO.
+The Soviets helped Maclean to defect from London to Moscow in 1951.
+In Moscow, he worked as a specialist on British policy and on relations between the Soviet Union and NATO.
 He died there on 6 March 1983.

 Childhood and school

 Born in Marylebone, London, Donald Duart Maclean was the son of Sir Donald Maclean and Gwendolen Margaret Devitt.
-His father was chosen as chairman of the rump of the 23 independent MPs who backed H. H. Asquith in the Liberal Party in the House of Commons.
+Following the 1918 general election, in which Liberal Party leader H. H. Asquith lost his seat, Maclean's father Sir Donald was chosen as chairman of the rump of the 23 independent Liberal MPs who backed Asquith in the House of Commons.
 As the Labour Party had no leader and Sinn Féin did not attend, he became titular Leader of the Opposition.
 Maclean's parents had houses in London (later in Buckinghamshire) as well as in the Scottish Borders, where his father represented Peebles and Southern Midlothian, but the family lived mostly in and around London.
 He grew up in a very political household, in which world affairs were constantly discussed.
 In 1931 his father entered the Coalition Cabinet as President of the Board of Education.

 Maclean's education began as a boarder at St Ronan's School, Worthing.
 At the age of 13, he was sent to Gresham's School in Norfolk, where he remained from 1926 until 1931, when he was 18.
-At Gresham's, some of his contemporaries were Jack Simon (later Baron Simon, a Law Lord), James Klugmann (1912–1977), Roger Simon (1913–2002), Benjamin Britten (1913–1976) and the scientist and Nobel laureate Sir Alan Lloyd Hodgkin.
+At Gresham's, some of his contemporaries were Jack Simon (later Baron Simon, a Law Lord), James Klugmann (1912–1977), Roger Simon (1913–2002), Benjamin Britten (1913–1976) and Alan Lloyd Hodgkin (later a scientist and Nobel Laureate).

-Gresham's was then looked on as both liberal and progressive.
-It had already produced Tom Wintringham (1898–1949) a Marxist military historian, journalist, and author.
-James Klugmann and Roger Simon both went with Maclean to Cambridge and joined the Communist Party at around the same time.
+Gresham's was considered to be a school both liberal and progressive.
+It had already produced Tom Wintringham (1898–1949), a Marxist military historian, journalist, author and one of the founders of the Communist Party of Great Britain and editor of various party journals and newspapers.
+James Klugmann and Roger Simon both went with Maclean to Cambridge University and joined the Communist Party at around the same time.
 Klugmann became the official historian of the British Communist Party, while Simon was later a left-wing Labour peer.

-When Maclean was 16, his father was elected for the North Cornwall constituency, and he spent some time in Cornwall during vacations.
+When Maclean was 16, his father was elected for the North Cornwall constituency, and he spent some time in Cornwall during holidays.